gitleaks/gitleaks/README.md

 ### Join our Discord! [![Discord](https://img.shields.io/discord/1102689410522284044.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/8Hzbrnkr7E)

-Gitleaks is a SAST tool for **detecting** and **preventing** hardcoded secrets like passwords, api keys, and tokens in git repos.
+Gitleaks is a SAST tool for **detecting** and **preventing** hardcoded secrets like passwords, API keys, and tokens in git repos.
 Gitleaks is an **easy-to-use, all-in-one solution** for detecting secrets, past or present, in your code.

 ```
 ➜  ~/code(master) gitleaks git -v